pulumi/pulumi/docs/design/deps.md

     |   |   |   |   |   |   Lumi.yaml
     |   |   |   |   |   |   ...other assets...

-Notice that in this case, the full base part `lumihub.com/` is part of the path, since we downloaded it from that URL.
+Notice that in this case, the full base part `pulumihub.com/` is part of the path, since we downloaded it from that URL.

 Now in the third and final illustration, let us imagine that we've installed a global copy of the package.
-This might have been thanks to use using `lumi get`'s `--global` (or `-g`) flag:
+This might have been thanks to use using `pulumi get`'s `--global` (or `-g`) flag:

     $ lumi get --global https://lumihub.com/aws/utils